 St Pirans Day – we usually team up with the Whippletree band in the processions

-I had no time to practice it with them, but they performed it once and invited me to join them the 2nd time.
-As soon as the dance began, the 15 years apart from Vixen seemed to disappear and I performed every move as precisely as I had all those years ago.
+I had no time to practice with them, so they performed it once and invited me to join them a second time.
+As soon as the dance began, the fifteen years I had been apart from Vixen seemed to disappear and every move was performed as precisely then, as it had all those years ago.

-Here is video footage of their dance and them inviting me to join them at the repeat performance.
+Here is video footage of their dance and at the end, you hear them inviting me to join them for a repeat performance.

-The last time I performed with them in Boscastle outside the Museum was 17 years ago on the 12th June 2001 for the 50th anniversary of the Witchcraft Repeal.
+The last time I performed with Vixen in Boscastle outside the Museum was seventeen years ago on the twelfth of June 2001 to mark the fiftieth anniversary of the Witchcraft Repeal.

 A fantastic Samhain weekend is over and the Celtic new year begins.
 It marks 20 years of my personal spiritual path.
 This path is entirely different to the religion I was raised to believe.
 The excitement of my first awakening to a new spirituality will remain a prominent memory as I put aside the indoctrination of the past and summoned the courage to explore another.